Softsun2/personal-website-blog/notes.md

 # React Notes
-I found the [React tutorial](https://reactrouter.com/en/main/start/tutorial) helpful
+I found this [React routing tutorial](https://reactrouter.com/en/main/start/tutorial) helpful

 ## File Structure
 I'm concerned with the fact that the file structure of the React apps I've seen so far don't separate browser functionality from its layout within the `src` directory.
 I like how intuitive/flexible it is to organize with the component pattern.
 Still want to read about view/page models/patterns..
 Is that convention or convenience?